Research and reports

 Every small business that has employees also needs to have their own holiday rules, known as an annual leave policy.

-Download our annual leave policy template and customise it for your business.
-Read on to find out more about what to include in an annual leave policy, how to manage requests for time off, and what to do if staff want to carry leave over to the following year.
+Keep reading for what to include in an annual leave policy template, how to manage requests for time off, and what to do if staff want to carry leave over to the following year.

 Most employers allow staff to take a maximum number of holiday days a year, but it must meet the minimum number set by the government.
 In recent years there’s been a trend of employers introducing an unlimited holiday policy, although it comes with added complications.

 As an employer, you should have a system for requesting holiday – either an online portal or using physical holiday forms.
 Staff can use the annual leave planner to request time off and keep track of how much holiday they’ve taken and how much they’ve got left.

 The rules on how staff can request paid time off are usually set by a company holiday policy, covering issues such as notice, carrying over holiday, and what happens when two or more members of a team want to book holiday on the same day.

 There are important statutory requirements when it comes to annual leave, and you’ll need to follow these regardless of what it says in your holiday policy.

 The amount of leave your employees are entitled to will depend on the number of days a week they work.

 If the employee works five days a week, they’ll be entitled to at least 28 days’ paid holiday (which can include bank holidays).